orchidsoftware/orchid.software/docs/en/docs/screens.md

 ## Introduction

+Screens on the Orchid platform are the main element that defines the layout and behavior of a page.
+Each screen is described by a class that specifies the components that should be displayed, as well as their properties and interactions.

-The screens on the platform are its main element, described by the layout hierarchy.
-Each component has properties that affect its appearance and behavior.
-In other words, what the user sees on the page and what actions they perform are described in one class called "screen".
-They don't need to know where the data comes from.
-It could be a database, api, or any other external source.
-Building the appearance is based on provided templates (layouts), and all you need to determine is what data will be shown in a particular template.
+Screens do not need to be concerned with where the data comes from, as it can be retrieved from a database, API, or any other external source.
+Instead, screens focus on defining the appearance of the page using provided templates (called "layouts"), and specifying which data should be displayed in each layout.

+In this way, screens provide a separation of concerns between the data and the presentation, making it easy to build and maintain complex web applications.

 ![Screens](/img/scheme/screens.jpg)